ارزیابی اثرات زیستمحیطی آفتکشهای مورد استفاده در مزارع گندم (Triticum aestivum L.) و جو (Hordeum vulgare L.) بخش فاضلآباد شهرستان علی آباد کتول

 Introduction

 Excessive use of pesticides in agriculture creates many consequences for public health and environmental pollution.
-Many measures have been introduced in pest management and pesticide use to reduce the harm from pesticide products.
+Numerous measures have been implemented in pest management and pesticide use to minimize the harmful effects of pesticide products.
 The Environmental Impact Quotient (EIQ) has been developed to quantify the risks of pesticides to humans and the environment.
-We can identify the most detrimental pesticides by measuring such quotient and then prepare the biological health of society through replacing them by other pesticides.
-The environmental effects of consuming the pesticides by using that environmental impact quotient was considered in this study.
+We can identify the most detrimental pesticides by measuring such a quotient and then enhancing society's biological health through replacing them with safer alternatives.
+The environmental effects of pesticide application by using that the environmental impact quotient were considered in this study.
 This study investigated the environmental effects of pesticides used in wheat and barley fields in Aliabad Katool county, Golestan province.

 Materials and Methods

-This study was evaluated in wheat and barley fields in Fazel Abad of Ali Abad Katool county during 2021-2022.
-For this purpose, 22 wheat fields and 12 barley fields were randomly selected and the information related to pesticide spraying, field area, crop rotation and crop yields was collected from farmers in the form of a questionnaires.
+This study was conducted in wheat and barley fields in Fazel Abad of Ali Abad Katool County during 2021-2022.
+For this purpose, 22 wheat fields and 12 barley fields were randomly selected.
+The information related to pesticide spraying, field area, crop rotation and crop yields was collected from farmers as questionnaires.
 Then the amount of environmental effect of pesticides per hectare (EIQ-FUR) was obtained from the product of their EIQ value in the amount of effective substance and the consumption amount per hectare.

 Conclusion

-The classification of the environmental effect of pesticides used in the studied area showed that the amount of damage to the environment was higher in wheat fields than in barley fields.
-Barley fields are in the very low and low damage group, while wheat fields have an average damage class, which means that wheat farmers have paid more attention to the use of chemical pesticides.
+The classification of the environmental impact of pesticides used in the study area indicated that environmental damage was greater in wheat fields than in barley fields.
+Barley fields fell into the very low to low damage categories, while wheat fields were classified as having moderate damage.
+This suggests that wheat farmers relied more heavily on chemical pesticides.
 Considering the necessity of planning for the use of pesticides and informing farmers about the risks of consumption and paying attention to the use of low-damage pesticides, it is suggested that this index be calculated for all pesticides used in the region and the selection of pesticides in integrated pest management programs should be done according to this index.

 Acknowledgments

-We would like to thank Gorgan University of Agricultural Sciences and Natural Resources, wheat and barley farmers, and agricultural Jihad management of Fazel Abad region, Ali Abad Katool county for their cooperation in conducting this research.
+We would like to thank Gorgan University of Agricultural Sciences and Natural Resources, wheat and barley farmers, and the Agricultural Jihad Management of Fazel Abad region, Ali Abad Katool county for their cooperation in conducting this research.

 کلیدواژهها [English]